Everything you need to know

 Yes, there is a few areas that have been restricted for safety reasons, these are clearly marked out around circuit.

 Where is the best spot to watch?

-If you are coming to spectate for the first time, I would advise you have a walk around the circuit and see for yourself.
+If you are coming to spectate for the first time, we would advise you have a walk around the circuit and see for yourself.

 Is the hill as bad as everyone says it is?

 37. Can you recommend somewhere to eat in Scarborough?